michellebecerra/ImmiConnect/README.md

 # ImmiConnect

 Script to scrape the search information off the California Bar website.
 Used to verify if an attorney is an active attorney or not.
-Search by first and last name
+Search by first and last name.

 ## Dependencies
 - Install Python 2.7